CasparKielwein/Aaargh/ClassOverviews.md

 * Rage

 ### Fighter Powers
-Many Fighter Maneuvers, in particular the first level of a Discipline do not have power point costs.
+Many Fighter Maneuvers, in particular the first level of a Discipline do not have Power-Point costs.
 Instead, they give a small additional effect to a standard attack.

 Many Maneuvers have extra effects or do extra damage with specific weapon types.